acelaya/doctrine-enum-type/README.md

 }
 ```

 The column type of the action property is the FQCN of the `Action` enum, and the gender column type is **php_enum_gender**.
+To get this working, you have two options.

+#### Register enums using PhpEnumType

-To get this working, you have to register the concrete column types, using the `Acelaya\Doctrine\Type\PhpEnumType::registerEnumType` static method.
+Register the concrete column types, using the `Acelaya\Doctrine\Type\PhpEnumType::registerEnumType` static method.

 ```php
 <?php